darrenleeyx/darrenleeyx/README.md

 💬 **Ask me about:** Anything related to **.NET, C#, APIs, software architectures, or design patterns**.
 I’m here to share what I know and learn from others!

-⚡ **Fun fact:** Years ago, I started a YouTube channel ([YouTube](https://www.youtube.com/darrenleecsharp)) which marked my journey into the .NET world.
+⚡ **Fun fact:** Years ago, I started a ([YouTube](https://www.youtube.com/darrenleecsharp)) channel which marked my journey into the .NET world.
 Check it out for a blast from the past!

 📫 **How to reach me:** Let’s connect!
 You can find me on [LinkedIn](https://www.linkedin.com/in/darrenleeyx).